UNC Hockey Receives Auto-Bid to Nationals • UNC Mirror

-University of Northern Colorado club hockey team is going to the Division II American Collegiate Hockey Association (ACHA) Nationals Tournament for the third time in four years.
+University of Northern Colorado club hockey team is going to the Division II American Collegiate Hockey Association (ACHA) Nationals Tournament for the second year in a row.

+UNC Hockey also competed in the Division III Nationals Tournament in the 2014-15 season.

-Despite dropping the Metro State series and Central Oklahoma (DI) series, UNC stayed in the top two eligible spots in the ACHA West with a win over University of Oklahoma (DI).
+Despite dropping the Metro State series, UNC stayed in the top two eligible spots in the ACHA West.

 Finishing third in the ACHA West, behind Northern Arizona and playoff ineligible University of Mary, UNC will receive the second West auto-bid for nationals.